holoviz-topics/examples/doc/getting_started.rst

 ***************

-This website consists of isolated fully described projects, runnable locally and deployable to Anaconda Enterprise.
+This website consists of isolated fully described projects, runnable locally and  also deployed as public examples using Anaconda Enterprise.

 Download a Project
 ==================